shankar-dh/Vertex-AI-Training-and-Serving/README.md

     - The main directory is `src`.
     - Inside `src`, there are two main folders: `trainer` and `serve`.
     - Each of these folders has their respective Dockerfiles, and they contain the `train.py` and `predict.py` code respectively.
-    - There's also a `build.py` script in the main directory which uses the `aiplatform` library to build and deploy the model to the Vertex AI Platform.
+    - There's also a `build.py` script in the main directory which uses the `aiplatform` library to build and deploy the model to the Vertex AI Platform and a `inference.py` script which can be used to generate predictions from the model.
 ```
 src/
 |-- trainer/